hannesdelbeke/brain/webdev/BEM naming convention.md

 ## Renaming breaks JavaScript

-To prevent the site breaking when renaming classes without knowing you have to rename in JavaScript , explicitly start class names with `js-*` if referenced in JavaScript.
+To prevent the site breaking when renaming classes without knowing you have to rename in JavaScript , explicitly start class names with `js-*` if referenced in [[JavaScript]].

 [[A Philosophy of Software Design]]: Non explicit references can lead to complex code